hazelnutcloud/eth-book/src/part-1-genesis/chapter-02-building-foundation.md

 ### Mission Alignment
 The non-profit structure aligned with Ethereum's vision of creating open infrastructure for the decentralized web.

 This decision had immediate consequences.
-Charles Hoskinson left the project, later founding Cardano.
-Amir Chetrit also departed.
+Charles Hoskinson left the project, later founding Cardano.[^5] Amir Chetrit also departed.
 While painful, the restructuring clarified Ethereum's direction and values.

 ## Establishing the Ethereum Foundation